MZ1387/HW_Week-4-Game/README.md

 ## Concepts Implemented

-- Dynamically updated HTML powered by JavaScript code
+- Dynamically updated HTML powered by jQuery code
 - Manipulated HTML elements based on user input
+- Object Oriented Programming
+- Interaction between multiple objects

 ## Code Explanation
 - User selects a player to use throughout the game and is prompted to compete against all remaining players